NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

 As the numbers show, human error is still a leading case of data loss!
 Internal and external security breaches are not far removed from the figures for natural disasters.

-Let’s say you can trust your cloud provider in ensuring the best protection against software and hardware failures.
+Let's say you can trust your cloud provider in ensuring the best protection against software and hardware failures.
 This still leaves one very important factor in keeping your virtual machine and data safe: yourself!
 There are some parts which you are responsible for when ensuring the security of your virtual machine and data.
 This holds in particular for *IaaS* services (in *SaaS* services, the cloud provider is responsible for security control, *PaaS* services have shared responsibility between provider and customer).
 Your virtual machine is an *IaaS* Service, so there will be things you need to observe to make your services secure.

 There are a few security issues which are particular to cloud computing, but they are usually not a major security concern, if actions are taken by the cloud provider and yourself to protect against these threats.